Available for a student report.

 Borrowed Language:

-Are these signs really English and not ASL?
+Are the signs for "blue, green, and yellow" actually "Signed English" and not ASL?
 Of course not!
-These are

-natural ASL signs that are accepted by the Deaf community.
+well accepted ASL signs that occur frequently in the Deaf community.
 Initialization

-of American Sign Language signs is a natural occurrence in ASL that won’t fade
+of some American Sign Language signs is the result of the natural

 In a message dated 2/17/2010 11:40:31 A.M.